blessingnjoku/blessingnjoku/README.md

  - My name is Blessing Njoku
 - I'm a Tech enthusiast and currently working as a frontend Facilitator.
 - I'm picking a new launguage python for AI.
-- I’m open to work with a great team on varieties of technology.
-- I'm intrested in working on webapp and mobile app.
 - Refer me to a company that might need my service.
 - Feel free to ask me anything related to my stack.